Does Activated Charcoal Work for Your Smile?

 Even occasional use is abrasive.
 If you’re curious, it’s much better to ask your dentist first.
 They can look at your specific teeth and let you know if it’s too risky for you, or suggest a truly safer alternative to get the bright smile you want.

 Dr. Sara Chen is an experienced dentist in Plano, TX.
-If you’ve been using activated charcoal toothpaste and are suffering issues caused by it, we can help.
+If you’ve been using activated charcoal toothpaste and are experiencing issues, we can help.
 Call us or schedule an appointment online today.